 One way to minimize brake noise is to switch from hard semi-metallic pads to softer and quieter ceramic or non-asbestos organic pads.
 There are many different friction compounds in use today, so keep reading and we will bring you up to speed on what is available.

 European automakers have mostly used low-metallic friction materials to date.
 Low metallic formulas offer good braking performance but tend to be noisy and wear quickly.
 Low metallic compounds can also leave a black grimy residue on alloy wheels that makes them look dirty.
-A recent J.D.
+A J.D.
 Powers survey in Germany revealed that many European car owners are not that happy with their brakes and would prefer quieter, cleaner, longer-lasting brake linings.
 The same probably holds true for owners of European luxury makes here, too.
-That is why ceramic linings are growing in popularity.
+That is why ceramic linings have grown in popularity.
 Ceramics provide good braking performance, quiet operation and low dusting.
 They are kinder to rotors than semi-metallic pads, too.